CIVIL WAR: Red America vs. Blue America; Plus... Fmr. PM Liz Truss Stops By

 You'll see population movements.

-You will see the gigantic culture gap that has emerged in American life continue to grow and grow.
+You'll see the gigantic culture gap that has emerged in American life.

 There's a fascinating set of charts from a columnist named John Bern Murdoch, who works for the Financial Times, in which he looks at young adults and how their personalities have been changing over the course of the last few years.

-Well, then we lost trust in one another and our institutions, and now we're siloing.
+Well then we lost trust in one another and our institutions and now we're siloing.

 So what does that mean?